-On the other hand, digital ham radio base stations are the most popular type due to their ability to easily adapt to varying weather condition.
+On the other hand, digital ham radio base stations are the most popular type due to their ability to easily adapt to varying weather conditions.

 These units are controlled using software that you can upgrade to the latest version, thus allowing versatility.
 Also, these models allow you to conduct multi-person talks from different areas worldwide and are not affected by harsh weather conditions.
 However, they are quite expensive.

-For the digital-and-analog ham stations, they are a hybrid of both analog and digital models.
+The digital-and-analog ham stations, are a hybrid of both analog and digital models.
 The best thing about them is that they offer consistent signal coverage and hardly lose signal.
 On the downside, they are even more expensive.

 Antenna and Antenna Tuner